AyanKumarDash01/QuantumLeap/README.md

 ---

-### 🎯 Industry-Standard E-Commerce Test Automation Framework
+### 🎯 QuantumLeap E-Commerce Test Automation Framework

-**QuantumLeap E-Commerce Test Automation Framework** is a testing setup designed to test e-commerce websites in a clean, professional, and reliable way.
+**It** is a testing setup designed to test e-commerce websites in a clean, professional, and reliable way.
 It follows modern QA practices and includes everything needed to automate and validate all major features of an online store**

 ---